Firefox is the default web browser in Ubuntu. It is a lightweight web browser based on Mozilla and offers the following features:

 Dillo is a lightweight and fast Internet browser.
 It does not have as many features as some of the other browsers listed here but it is well-suited for older computers that do not have enough speed or memory to run a full-featured browser.

-A simple yet powerful web browser developed by the GNOME community.
+Epiphany is a simple yet powerful web browser developed by the GNOME community.
 Its principles are simplicity and standards compliance.
 Simplicity is achieved by a well designed user interface which closely integrates with the GNOME desktop.
 Standards compliance is achieved on the HTML side by using the WebKit rendering engine; and on the user interface side by closely following the GNOME Human Interface Guidelines (HIG).

 Setting Default Browser